bodik/sner4/README.md

 including predefined aggregations and items tagging.

 Parsers are used to parse and ingest agent output data or raw files to storage.

+For list of currently available parser plugins see `sner/plugin/*/parser.py`

 #### Server: Visuals